charklie/hyprdots/README.md

 ### Pre Installation

-- Backup any configurations you plan on keeping.
+- Backup any configurations you plan on keeping. `mv ~/.config/<config> ~/.config/<config>.bkp`
 - If you have wallpapers you want to use, move them to `~/Pictures/wallpapers/`
 - Install packages
-- Restart your computer to ensure no apps are interfering
+- Restart your computer to ensure no apps are interfering with installation

 ### Full Installation

-- Clone the repository with `git clone https://github.com/charklie/hyprdots.git ~/ --depth 1`, simple as that.
+- Clone the repository with `git clone https://github.com/charklie/hyprdots.git ~/.dotfiles/ --depth 1`
+- CD into the directory: `~/.dotfiles/`

+- If you want to install *all* configs: `stow .`
+- If you want to install a specific config: `stow .config/<config you're installing>`

-- **Hold down** `Super + Enter` **and run** `sh $HOME/.config/scripts/afterinstallation.sh` **to make all scripts executable and add yourself to the input group.** This is required for keybind and waybar functionality.
+- Run `sh $HOME/.config/scripts/afterinstallation.sh` **to make all scripts executable and add yourself to the input group.** This is required for keybind and waybar functionality.
 - Restart your computer.

 ### Post Installation

+- Look through the help menu by holding down `Super + H`
 - Check if Rofi theme is working; open Rofi with `Super`.
 If Rofi has that disgusting yellow color, search for "Rofi Theme Selector".
 Open it and scroll to the bottom where you'll find "simple-dark".
 Click `Super` and then `Alt + A`.
-- Look through the help menu by holding down `Super + H`
 - Look through the fish config (if you are planning on staying with fish shell) in `~/.config/fish/config.fish` for aliases you may not be familiar with.
 - Modify the apps listed on the waybar, Neovim theme, wallpaper, etc. all to your liking.
 - Modify city in `~/.config/waybar/scripts/weather.py` for waybar weather module.